mathjax/MathJax-third-party-extensions/physics/README.md

 This extension is to mimics [LaTeX Physics Package](http://www.ctan.org/pkg/physics) in MathJax.

-# Commands not Working and Helps Needed
+# Some Commands are not Working

 The following commands in the Physics Package is not implemented yet: